ZhongRuoyu/LinkShortener/README.md

 | `url`      | The URL to be shortened.                                                                             |
 | `alias`    | (Optional) The alias (path) of the shortened URL.
 If not supplied, a random alias will be generated. |

+Requests are to be sent with HTTP `POST` method, with the parameters above as the body in the HTML form format (`application/x-www-form-urlencoded`).

-A caller may expect one of the following responses:
+One of the following responses can be expected:

 | Response status code      | Body                           | Description                                                                                               |
 | ------------------------- | ------------------------------ | --------------------------------------------------------------------------------------------------------- |